armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

 # Cultural significance and the AIDS crisis

+As I write this in 2022, the idea that you should be proud to claim your own identity and speak in your own voice is part of the cultural zeitgeist in the US, so the show's affirmation of that theme may not seem particularly surprising to today's audiences.

-As bookwriter Harvey Fierstein has said in various interviews, when this musical appeared in 1984, queer people had long been a major force in musical theater, and many musicals and plays had been written about them.
+But it's easy to overlook how brave this was when the musical first appeared, in 1984.
+As bookwriter Harvey Fierstein has said in various interviews, queer people had long been a major force in musical theater, and many musicals and plays had been written about them.
 But _La Cage_ was among the first to enjoy enormous commercial success, putting the stories of queer people, _told by queer voices_, in front of a _mainstream_ audience.
-Even its creators were somewhat surprised by its widespread appeal;
-it won Best Musical at that year's Tony Awards (beating out Sondheim's _Sunday In the Park With George_).
+Even its creators were somewhat surprised by its widespread appeal; it won Best Musical at that year's Tony Awards (beating out Sondheim's _Sunday In the Park With George_).

-Nonetheless, its producers believe it would have been even more successful had the AIDS crisis not been in full force at that time.
+Furthermore, at that time the AIDS crisis was in full force.
 As Fierstein correctly noted, gay men were a disproportionately large slice of the theater community, and the AIDS epidemic decimated that group in particular.
-At the same time, there was public hysteria and misinformation about the contagiousness of AIDS, and inaction to the point of denial on the part of the federal government and the Reagan administration in particular.
-This inaction led to mobilization on all sides, including the formation of the
+At the same time, there was public hysteria and misinformation about the contagiousness of AIDS, inaction to the point of denial on the part of the Reagan administration, and widespread anti-gay sentiment, just as we saw with the irrational anti-Asian sentiment stoked by the COVID-19 pandemic.
+Ultimately, the federal government's inaction led to mobilization on all sides, including the formation of the
-Broadway Cares/Equity Fights AIDS campaign, which has since raised tens of millions of dollars to support both AIDS research and treatment for persons living with AIDS, and to vociferous demand from the gay community and others to take AIDS seriously and embark on the necessary research and clinical work to tackle it head on.
+Broadway Cares/Equity Fights AIDS campaign, which has since raised tens of millions of dollars to support both AIDS research and treatment for persons living with AIDS.
+The situation also led to vociferous demand from the gay community and others to take AIDS seriously and embark on the necessary research and clinical work to tackle it head on.

-All in all, _La Cage_ is a great story, full of heart, and an important milestone in LGBTQ+ history not only in the theatrical sense, but as a megaphone announcing an era in which LGBTQ+ people would not simply "come out of the closet" but demand the dignity and respect to announce "I Am What I Am."
+All in all, _La Cage_ is not just a great story full of heart, not just an important milestone in LGBTQ+ theater history, but also a megaphone announcing an era in which LGBTQ+ people would no longer simply "come out of the closet," but would instead demand the dignity and respect to announce "I Am What I Am."

-I'm honored to be working alongside many members of that community, including actors who are also Bay Area drag performers, to help tell this story.